 Researchers at Guardicore Labs have dubbed this malware attack as Operation Prowli.

-The researchers reported they first discovered the campaign in April when they detected SSH attacks contacting a command and control server set up as a honeypot.
-They believe the campaign has been live since the beginning of the year and that the attacks share identical behavior, connecting to the same C&C server and downloading the same attack tools and a cryptocurrency miner.
-The attacks have been detected across several networks in multiple countries.
+The researchers first discovered the campaign in April when they detected SSH attacks contacting a command and control server set up as a honeypot.
+They believe the campaign has been live since early 2018.
+The attacks apparently share identical behavior, connecting to the same C&C server and downloading the same attack tools and a cryptocurrency miner.
+They’ve detected attacks across several networks in multiple countries.

-“Over a period of three weeks, we captured dozens of such attacks per day coming from over 180 IPs from a variety of countries and organizations,” the researchers said.
+“Over a period of three weeks, we captured dozens of such attacks per day coming from over 180 IPs from a variety of countries and organizations,” researchers say.
 “These attacks led us to investigate the attackers’ infrastructure and discover a wide-ranging operation attacking multiple services.”

-The attackers use a combination of credential guessing and taking advantage of known vulnerabilities.
-To protect against the attack, the researchers urge owners of IoT devices, modems and servers to keep their firmware or software up to date and to use strong passwords that are changed regularly.
+Researchers urge IoT device owners and those who use modems and servers to keep their firmware or software up to date and use strong passwords that they changed regularly.